makle04/FYP_Fitness-Health-Advisory-App/README.md

 This project was developed as a Final Year Project (FYP) dissertation for the degree B.Sc.
 Computer Science with Artificial Intelligence (Hons) at the University of Nottingham Malaysia Campus, submitted in April 2026.

 ---

-## License

-This project is submitted for academic assessment purposes only.
-All code is original work by Joshua Mak Le (Student ID: 20469457) except where explicitly indicated in the dissertation report.